LearnElixirDev/old-landing-page/src/pages/blog-views/dangers-of-genservers.md

 messages need to be passed in a different way, otherwise they will get copied in memory.
 Doing multiple copies with large messages can lead to your system taking up more resources than expected.
-Discord created [fastglobal](https://github.com/discordapp/fastglobal) as a solution to this problem.
+Discord created [fastglobal](https://github.com/discordapp/fastglobal) as a solution to this problem, Another potential soution is converting the message to binary first, as binaries larger than 64 bits are stored in a shared area, and only the reference is passed between processes instead of the large binary data.

 ### Parallelism: Registries to the rescue
 If we want to solve some of these issues, particularly around creating bottlenecks or